 Schizophrenia usually develops during critical career-building years.
 Rehabilitation may include job counseling, problem-solving support, and education in money management.

-Knowledge of psychosis and schizophrenia can help individuals who love someone with these illnesses.
+Knowledge of psychosis spectrum disorders and schizophrenia can help individuals who love someone with these illnesses.
 Research shows that people with schizophrenia who have a strong support system do better than those without the encouragement of friends and family.

 Community care and outreach programs to continue working on their social skills.

-This is for people experiencing an episode of psychosis for the first time.
+This is for people experiencing an episode of psychosis spectrum disorders for the first time.
 It’s a team approach that combines medication and psychological therapies and includes social and employment services.
 The aim of this program is to change the direction and prognosis for the disease by catching it in its earliest stages.
 Research shows that people with schizophrenia who get early and intensive treatment have the best long-term results.

 This offers highly personalized services to help people with schizophrenia meet life’s daily challenges like taking medication.
 ACT professionals also help handle problems proactively and work to prevent crises.